oneapi-src/level-zero/README.md

 cmake --build . --target install
 ```

+# Static Loader
+To build the Loader statically one must set `-DBUILD_STATIC=1` during the cmake configuration step.

+The build of the static loader creates a ze_loader.a/.lib which will link the source/lib source code into your application or library.

+This enables for inclusion of all L0 symbols into your application/library allowing for backwards compatability with older versions of the Loader.

+The static loader "shim" dynamically loads the ze_loader.so/.dll on the system enabling plugin like behavior where the init will fail gracefully given a usable loader or L0 driver is not found.

+When the `-DBUILD_STATIC=1` is executed, the dynamic loader and layers are not built to avoid conflicts during local test execution which requires the dynamic loader and layers to all be the same version for compatability.

+Testing with the static loader requires a build of the dynamic loader or an installation of the dynamic loader to exist in the library path.

 # Debug Trace
 The Level Zero Loader has the ability to print warnings and errors which occur within the internals of the Level Zero Loader itself.